Vincent Gigante biography

 After his 1997 conviction, Gigante faced new charges in 2003.
 He admitted that he had been faking his mental problems for roughly three decades to avoid having to stand trial.
 Pleading guilty to an obstruction of justice charge, Gigante received an additional three years on his original sentence.

-One of the most unusual characters in criminal history, Gigante passed away on December 19, 2005, at the age of 77.
-He died at the United States Medical Center for Federal Prisoners in Springfield, Missouri.
+One of the most unusual characters in criminal history, Gigante died on December 19, 2005, at the age of 77, at the United States Medical Center for Federal Prisoners in Springfield, Missouri.

 Unlike the elaborate funerals of other crime bosses, such as John Gotti in 2002, Gigante's passing was honored quietly.
 His brother, Reverend Louis Gigante, a retired Roman Catholic priest, held a funeral mass for him.
 The service took place in a church in the same New York City neighborhood that Vincent Gigante spent so many years wandering as a mental patient.